ThomasVitale/spring-security-jwt-rest-demo/README.md

 * `WebSecurityConfig` defines the policy to access resources, filters for login and authentication, a fake user in memory.

 Authentication, Login and JWT are handled in `com.thomasvitale.security` package:
+* `JWTAuthenticationEntryPoint` returns a 401 status code if token authentication fails (whatever the reason)
 * `JWTLoginFilter` is used to log in users and generate a token.
 * `JWTAuthenticationFilter` is used to authenticate (token verification) users when trying to access protected resources.
 * `TokenAuthenticationService` provides methods to generate tokens, to verify their validity.